Click filter to remove

 Collection: C. F. Voegelin Papers (Mss.Ms.Coll.68)

-Description: The Nahuatl materials in the Lounsbury Papers are limited to a field notebook and photocopies from dictionaries in Series II.
+Description: The Nahuatl materials in the Lounsbury Papers include a field notebook and photocopies from dictionaries in Series II, such as fieldnotes from John Grady in 1965 recorded in Puebla.
+This can be found in the "Uto-Aztecan" section of Series II.
 The correspondence, in Series I, includes Howard Law's notes on kinship system of a Nahuatl dialect of southern Veracruz, Mexico, Norman McQuown's notes on classical Nahuatl.

 Collection: Floyd G. Lounsbury Papers (Mss.Ms.Coll.95)